 Cloudways: Name the most influential people who have inspired you in your personal and professional life.

 Pierre: I’m very lucky to have so many in my life!

 My wife, a nurse and marathon runner, always support my goals.
 I’m really grateful to have her in my life.

 And of course my parents.
 My father, a very calm and thoughtful man is one of the nicest person to be around.
 My mother is a very determined person who emphasized education over everything else.
 I owe these people a lot.

 Cloudways: Cloudways provides 1-click Magento installation with impressive speed & great cloud infrastructures embedded within the platform.
-Do you prefer shared Magento hosting for stores or a cloud hosting environment like Cloudways offers?
+According to your preference which is the best hosting for Magento shared hosting for stores or a cloud hosting environment like Cloudways offers?